Last updated on January 11, 2023

 Wrap Up

-With that gorgeous list of lands for you to peruse, we’ve come to the end of our talk today.
+With that gorgeous list of lands for you to peruse, you’ve come to the end of our talk today.
 I hope that our time together has helped you further appreciate the art of Magic.
 If you’ve been moved to go out there and buy actual full-art lands, then I consider that a fruitful completion of the full-art tree that’s on show up there.

 As always, feel free to head on over to our blog if you want to read more articles.
 If you like our content and want to show your support, you can check us out on our Patreon.
 We greatly appreciate your support and thank you for it.